 Guide to a Perfect trip in Egypt!

-Ahmad Ibn Tulun ( 263-265 A.H ), born around 835 A.D, was one of the Turkish commanders in Samarra, located in Iraq.
+Ahmad Ibn Tulun ( 263-265 A.H.) was born around 835 A.D.
+He was one of the Turkish commanders in Samarra, located in Iraq.
 He received his military and theological training in Samarra and Tarsus.
-His intelligence and courage attracted the attention of the Khalif, and in 868 A.D, he supported his step-father Bakabak's governorship of Egypt.
+His intelligence and courage attracted the attention of the Khalif, and in 868 A.D, the Khalif supported his step-father Bakabak's governorship of Egypt.

-He established himself as the province's independent ruler, and an aborted attempt to overthrow him encouraged Ahmed to attack Syria.
+Ahmad Ibn Tulun established himself as the province's independent ruler, and an aborted attempt to overthrow him was part of what motivated him to attack Syria.

 The site chosen for his mosque was a rock outcropping called Gabal Yashkur.

-1-Not only is it the oldest intact functioning Islamic monument in Cairo, it's also considered the 3rd mosque to be constructed for the entire community, and the congregation would join together for the noon prayer every Friday.
+1. Not only is this mosque the oldest intact functioning Islamic site in Cairo, it's also the third mosque to be constructed for the entire community, and the congregation would join together for the noon prayer every Friday.

-3-It is one of the biggest mosques in Egypt.
-The mosque, together with the ziyada, occupies an area of 6.5 acres.
+3. It is one of the biggest mosques in Egypt.
+The mosque, together with the ziyada (the extra or empty space between the mosque and the surrounding buffer wall), occupies an area of 6.5 acres.

-It's roughly square in shape, measureing 162 m. in length and 161 m. in width.
-The area reserved for prayer is rectangular in shape measures about 137 m. x 118 m.
+The Ahmed Ibn Tulun Mosque is roughly square in shape, measureing 162 m. in length and 161 m. in width.
+The area reserved for prayer is rectangular in shape and measures about 137 m. x 118 m.

-The general design features an open court or central square Sahn (about 92 m) surrounded by four riwaqs.
-The riwaq of the quibla contains 5 arcades, while each of the other riwaqs consists of 2 arcades.
+The general design features an open court or central square (sahn) that is (about 92 m) surrounded by four riwaqs.
+The riwaq of the qibla contains 5 arcades, while each of the other riwaqs consisting of 2 arcades.

-The mosque surrounded by ziyadas (extensions) on 3 sides, a ziyada is an enclosed space or precinct meant to separate the mosque from the markets in order to protect the mosque and the prayers from the noise of the street.
+The mosque is surrounded by ziyadas (extensions) on 3 sides, a ziyada is an enclosed space meant to separate the mosque from the markets in order to protect the mosque and the prayers from the noise of the street.

-Outside the mosque, on the qibla wall, was the now-destroyed palace or Dar El Imarah (house of the government, or the ruler's residence), with its own entrance near to the Mihrab that Ahmed Ibn Tulun used to enter to the mosque before leading the prayer.
+Outside the mosque, on the qibla wall, was the now-destroyed palace of Dar El Imarah (house of the government, or the ruler's residence).
+It had its own entrance near to the mihrab and Ahmed Ibn Tulun used it to enter to the mosque before leading the prayer.

-This mosque has 19 doors on 3 sides, each corresponding to another door in the ziyadas, and there are another 3 doors cut in the qibla's wall.
-The lintels are composed of palm-trunks, boxed with wood and you can see, that above a releasing arch, some of these doors still retain their original carving.
+This mosque has 19 doors on 3 sides, each corresponding to another door in the ziyadas, and there are another 3 doors cut into the qibla's wall.
+The lintels are composed of palm-trunks, boxed with wood and an arch above.
+Some of these doors still retain their original carvings.

-The arcades around the courtyard, or the Sahn which are deeper on the qibla Riwaq, or the sanctuary side are formed by pointed arches on brick Piers.
+The arcades around the courtyard are deeper in the qibla riwaq, or the sanctuary side are formed by pointed arches.
 Beautiful rosettes and windows form a line of continuous and simple decoration.
 These arcades are supported by piers.

-Unlike columns, these Piers are rectangular and decorated with four masonry-engaged columns.
-Their capitals have the same bell shape as the bases, and both plastered and carved.
-Originally, it appeared that all of the arcades had soffits of curved stucco similar to those restored in the Southern arcade.
+Unlike columns, these piers are rectangular and decorated with four-sided masonry designs.
+Their capitols have the same bell shape as the bases, and both are plastered and carved.
+Originally, it appeared that all of the arcades had soffits of curved stucco similar to those restored in the southern arcade.

 The arches of the arcades are pointed and outlined with an edge of carved stucco, and spring from oblong supports rounded at the corners by pilasters or engaged columns.

-This gorgeous sanctuary includes 5 aisles, deeper than the others which are parallel to the Prayer niche (the Mihrab).
-Although, the other riwaq includes just 2 aisles.
+This gorgeous sanctuary includes five aisles, deeper than the others which are parallel to the prayer niche (the mihrab).
+The other riwaq includes just 2 aisles.
 This Riwaq actually has 6 prayer niches or mihrabs

 The upper part of the mosque wall is pierced with pointed arch windows and flanked with colonnades.
-The windows alternate on the outside wall within blind niches, adorned with a shell conch.
+The windows alternate on the outside wall within blind niches, adorned with shell conches.

 There are 128 windows, arranged independent of the arches, so that not every arch has a centered window.
 These arched windows were created to provide light and reduce the weight carried by the arches.

-The historian, Creswell, attributes only 4 of the windows stucco grills to the Tulunide Period, those of the plain geometrical design, while the rest displaying a large variety of more complicated geometrical patterns date back to the Fatimide and the Mameluk Periods.
+The historian Creswell attributes only 4 of the window stucco grills to the Tulunide Period, those of the plain geometrical design.
+According to him the rest display a large variety of more complicated geometrical patterns that date back to the Fatimide and Mameluk Periods.

-It stands on the North side of the Ziyada, where a door leads to an unusual stone structure that holds an outer staircase and a Mameluk top known as Mabkhara.
-This minaret caused controversy among the Cairo's Architectural Historians, as their is not enough information to date the structure.
+The minaret of the Ahmed Ibn Tulun mosque stands on the north side of the ziyada, where a door leads to an unusual stone structure that holds an outer staircase and a Mameluk-style top known as mabkhara.
+This minaret caused uncertainty among Cairo's architectural historians, as there is not enough information to accurately date when the structure was built.